MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Volume-License.md

 ## Prerequisites

-To deploy Windows 10 IoT Enterprise LTSC 2021 with volume activation you need the following assets from your [Volume License Administrator](/licensing/administrator-faq), typically associated with the procurement process.
+To deploy Windows IoT Enterprise LTSC with volume activation you need the following assets from your [Volume License Administrator](/licensing/administrator-faq), typically associated with the procurement process.

 > [!div class="checklist"]
 >
+:::zone pivot="windows11"
+- Windows 11 IoT Enterprise LTSC 2024 (x64) installation media or ISO
+::: zone-end
+:::zone pivot="windows10"
 > - Windows 10 Enterprise LTSC 2021 (x64) installation media or ISO
+::: zone-end
 > - Multiple Activation Key (MAK) if you are not using an on-prem Key Management Service (KMS)

 ## Getting Started